TorchofFire/twitch_bot/README.md

 ### Setup Settings

-Copy the `settings.json.example` file and rename it to `settings.json`.
+In the Public folder, copy the `settings.json.example` file and rename it to `settings.json`.
 Input your settings.
 Your settings are set to not be tracked by git.

 ### Usage